Zemanta/engineering-at-zemanta/1-Services.md

 You'll be able to access this console via google apps OAuth once IT manager will provide you with access.
 We utilize appengine for a single web application where high availability and geo redundancy is required.

+## 11. Waffle.io

+This is a free service, so feel free to log in with your github account.
+You'll find one board there where we aggregate pull requests from all important and frequently updated repositories.

+This basically serves as a very nice addition to github pull requests since you're able to get an overview of all pull requests with a single glance and then apply a filter to see only those that are directly addressed to you.